 Yammer was advised by Frank Quattrone’s Qatalyst Partners LLC, according to a person with knowledge of the matter, who asked not to be identified because the information hasn’t been made public.
 Business Insider previously reported Qatalyst’s involvement.

 The Yammer deal follows other recent enterprise-software purchases centered on social media.
 Salesforce.com will gain social-marketing tools through its $745 million agreement to purchase Buddy Media Inc. earlier this month, and Oracle Corp.
-(ORCL) recently announced plans to buy two companies that analyze data on social-media sites.
+(ORCL:US) recently announced plans to buy two companies that analyze data on social-media sites.
 Those are Vitrue Inc. and Collective Intellect Inc.

 To contact the reporter on this story: Dina Bass in Seattle at email@example.com